elunna/nerfhack-changelog/README.md

 * xans can't fly (dnh)
 * xorns have flanking
 * yellow and black light explosions are directionless (xnh)
-* yellow molds puff out clouds of stunning spores (as a corollary, pets will attack them less often now)
+* yellow molds puff out of stunning spores (as a corollary, pets will attack them less often now)

 ### Delayed stoning for all footrice effects
 * Instant petrification has been removed both for the player and for monsters